vrajasu/alphabet-gesture-recognition-android/README.md

 # alphabet-gesture-recognition-android
-This project involves testing the feasibility of using Dynamic Time Warping (DTW) instead of traditional ML approaches for comparing training samples to testing samples for alphabet gesture recognition.
+This project involves testing the feasibility of using Dynamic Time Warping (DTW) instead of traditional ML approaches for comparing training samples and  testing samples for alphabet gesture recognition.
 This experiment is conducted only for four alphabets A,B,C and D

 The application uses accelerometer data in the X and Y direction to record the samples at a sampling rate of 100Hz.

-The application is divided into two main parts that are data collection or training and testing.
+The application is divided into two main parts which are data collection/training and testing.

-### Data Collection or Training Phase
+### Data Collection/Training Phase
 1. The application first checks if there is a training file present, if the training file is found then the user is given the option to either move to the testing stage or record new samples.
 <p align="center">
   <img src="https://github.com/vrajasu/alphabet-gesture-recognition-android/blob/master/screenshots/file_found.png" width="250"/>